EMBL-EBI-SUBS/api-tester/README.md

 ````

 ### Run the tests
-To run the tests, after having clonned this project, do the following:
+To run the tests, after having cloned this project, do the following:
 ````bash
  $ cd api-tester/
  $ ./gradlew test